harrybrwn/harrybrwn.github.io/content/against-golang-templates.md

 ## Case Study 1: Helm is Terrible

 Ok, helm isn't terrible.
-I'm currently quote dependant on helm for operating the many complex services in my homelab.
+I'm currently quite dependant on helm for operating the many complex services in my homelab.
+Helm is two things, is is a package manager for kubernetes manifests and a templating framework for generating them.
 As a package manager for kubernetes, it is irreplaceable.
+As a templating framework, however, helm is not good.

 The issue I have with helm is with the experience of writing charts.
 It is incredibly difficult to write and maintain helm charts even at a smaller scale.
+As with all software, you can shoot yourself in the foot by coming up with bad abstractions and helm is not

 ## Case Study 2: Hugo